 Enjoying the year so far?
 Have you earned your 2019 World Citizen Participation Medal by watching the amazing Old Town Road video 50 times yet?
 Good.
 Now it seems you’re ready to invest.

 We totally get that you’ve come for the best investment options for 2019, but first, a word of caution about the word “best.”
 There is no such thing as a one-size-fits-all investment strategy, so one person’s “best” investment for providing a lifetime of financial smooth sailing might be another’s Titanic iceberg.
-The only thing we can say with any certainty is that your “best” strategy should be to completely research any investment option before committing any actual money.Trade stocks with zero commission when you use Wealthsimple Trade.
-No account minimums, no paperwork, lots of stocks and ETFs — get started here.
+The only thing we can say with any certainty is that your “best” strategy should be to completely research any investment option before committing any actual money.Get started with Wealthsimple Trade.
+Sign up today and start building your portfolio with a free stock.

 We have a sneaking suspicion you already know what investing is, but just in case, investing involves committing money in order to earn a financial return.
 This essentially means that you invest money to make money and achieve your financial goals.
 Politically, it’s never been a more divided world, but when it comes to investing, it’s all Kumbaya up in da hizzy: everybody loves making money from investing but really hates losing it.
 There’s no “one size fits all” when it comes to investing.
 It isn’t for everyone, the best options are up to each individual to determine themselves and many of the strategies we’ll introduce may result in you losing a considerable part of your investment.
 Before you get started investing, ask yourself two important questions: